robertmuth/Cwerg/FrontEnd/ConcteteSyntax/README.md

 This can be prevented with the `undef` initializer.

-### global definintions (variable, functions, types, macros, ..,) are private by default
+### global defininitions (variable, functions, types, macros, ..,) are private by default

 An explicit `@pub` annotation is required to make symbols visible for export.
 This will also apply to record fields.